Yakovlev Yak-12: Design and development

 After being lengthened to improve weight distribution, with further strengthening of the structure and other minor changes, from 1955 the Yak-12M ("modernized") was produced.
 A visible difference was a lengthened, curved tailfin.
 This variant became more universal, offering a bigger payload.
 It took a pilot and 3 passengers and could be fitted with dual controls for training, a stretcher for an ambulance role or an agricultural spraying device.
 It became the most numerous variant.

 The last generation, produced from 1957, was the Yak-12A.
 It was an aerodynamically refined variant, with a slimmer fuselage and a new wing.
 The cowling was smaller diameter.
-The rectangular wings were fitted with trapezoidal ends and automatic slats, also single struts replaced twin struts.
+The rectangular wings were fitted with trapezoidal ends and automatic slats, and single struts replaced twin struts.
 Navigation equipment and controls were improved, and performance also increased.
-In the USSR, 3,801 of Yak-12s were built in all models (including 3,013 Yak-12R, M and A).
+In the USSR, 3,801 Yak-12s were built in all models (including 3,013 Yak-12R, M and A).
 An experimental Yak-12B biplane was also developed, but did not enter production.

 The Yak-12M was licence-built from 1956 in Poland as the WSK-4 Okecie, or Jak-12M (Polish spelling of Russian name).
 From 1959, the Yak-12A was built in Poland (1,054 Jak-12Ms, 137 Jak-12As), most for export to the USSR.
 In 1958, further development of the Yak-12M was carried out in Poland, becoming the PZL-101 Gawron.

 The Yak-12 was also produced in China as Shenyang type 5.